1404 Clerk-Voting Center Representative

 |Job Type||Temporary Exempt|

-The Department is seeking applications for positions that will serve as official representatives of the Department directly assisting voters with registration and voting in one of the Department’s Voting Centers.
+In preparation for the November 3, 2020, General Election, the Department is seeking applications for seasonal positions that will serve as official representatives of the Department directly assisting members of the public at the City Hall Voting Center.

-Working under the supervision of the Voting Center Manager, staff in this position will perform a number of tasks, including:
+Working under the supervision of the Voting Center Manager, a person in this position will perform a number of tasks, including:

 - Accurately inputting voter information into election applications (typing at least 30 wpm)